shihyuanwang/Python-Programming/Scrape Yahoo Finance Data for Business Valuation Purpose/README.md

-# Python

-## Youtube Video Analysis

-Find the most popular and least popular channel by summing up views for each channel, and similarly, find the most liked and disliked channel by summing their likes and dislikes.

-To clarify, the most disliked channel has the most dislikes, regardless of how many likes it has, and vice versa.

-## Scrape Yahoo Finance Data for Business Valuation Purpose
+# Scrape Yahoo Finance Data for Business Valuation Purpose

 A.	Problem: